 The Police, Fire and Crime Panel monitors and challenges the SC in delivery of the priorities at regular quarterly meetings.
-The Panel has a work programme that is aligned with the Police & Crime Plan 2021-24 and the Fire & Rescue Plan 2021-24 and has a statutory role in scrutinising the Annual Report and the proposed budget and precept.
+The Panel has a work programme that is aligned with the Police & Crime Plan 2024-28 and the Fire & Rescue Plan 2024-28 and has a statutory role in scrutinising the Annual Report and the proposed budget and precept.
 The Panel also holds the SC to account on specific matters, such as performance management and HMICFRS inspections.

 ETAP undertakes the statutory functions of an Audit Committee and operates in accordance with the Financial Management Code of Practice for the Police Service and CIPFA's Practical Guidelines for Local Authorities.
 ETAP receives regular training to assist them in undertaking their role.
-In line with best practice, an internal annual self-assessment was carried out in June 2023 for ETAP and found that there were no areas where concerns were raised regarding the effectiveness of ETAP.